NikolaiL/ChUSD/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENCE) file for details.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)** - see the [LICENSE](LICENSE) file for details.

+### ⚠️ Important Notice

+This software is **GPL-3.0 licensed**.
+This means:
+- ✅ You can use, modify, and distribute this software
+- ✅ You can create derivative works
+- ❌ **Any derivative works MUST also be GPL-3.0 licensed**
+- ❌ **You CANNOT use this code in proprietary/closed-source projects**
+- ❌ **You CANNOT change the license to MIT, Apache, or any other license**

+**If you use this code, your project must remain open source and GPL-3.0 licensed.**

 ---